 If I must say something very sincerely, I think intermittent fasting is one of those things that you love or hate.
-It may sound like something extreme or crazy, that's why I want to explain what intermittent fasting refers to, the benefits, my experience, how to carry it out, tips and the experience that I have seen and heard from other people.
+It may sound like something extreme or crazy, but that's why I want to explain what intermittent fasting refers to, the benefits, my experience, how to carry it out, tips and the experience that I have seen and heard from other people.

 What is intermittent fasting?

 First of all, I want to clarify that it is NOT a diet or a meal plan.
 The fundamental principle is not to eat / drink anything with calories for a certain period of time longer than normal or to which we are accustomed.
 Fasting time starts counting at the last bite you get (for example, at dinner) and ends with the first bite (the next day).
 You can eat the same amount of food that you have always eaten, the only difference is that it should be in a shorter period of time.

 I want to make it clear that in women it is not recommended to do very long periods of fasting due to the hormonal part.
 Women are made to procreate, and our hormones play a very important role in our lives.
 Intermittent fasting can backfire for various reasons.
 Our body does not know what we are trying to do, so it can go into a period of stress and this can impact our hormones.
 I wouldn’t recommend longer periods of 16 to 18 hours of fasting for women.
 Women should keep an eye if there are changes in the menstrual cycle or other changes that indicate our body is not adapting satisfactorily.

 Nor is it advisable to do this type of protocol in pregnant or lactating women, people with high blood pressure, or diabetes.
 In any case, you should consult your doctor first..